Integrate Pendo with ThoughtSpot Embed

 For more information about the Pendo configuration metadata, script creation and its components, refer to the following articles in the Pendo documentation:

-To assist you with the Pendo integration process, ThoughtSpot provides a sample JavaScript, pendoIntegrationScript.js.
+To assist you with the Pendo integration process, ThoughtSpot provides a sample JavaScript, pendoIntegrationScript.js, as a reference example only.
 You can find this sample JavaScript in the ThoughtSpot Developer examples GitHub repository.

 • Access custom variables defined in the SDK.
 It waits for the Visual Embed SDK to initialize and load.